slipx06/sunsynk-power-flow-card/README.md

 * Configurable battery size and shutdown SOC to calculate and display remaining battery runtime based on current battery usage.
 Can be toggled off.
 * Daily Totals that can be toggled on or off.
 * Hide all solar data if not installed or specify number of mppts in use.
 * "Use Timer" setting and "Energy Pattern" setting (Priority Load or Priority Battery) shown as dynamic icons with ability to hide if not required.
+If setup as switches can be toggled by clicking on the card
 * Panel mode for bigger card
 * AUX and Non-essential can be hidden from the full card.
 * Customisable - Change colours and inverter image
+* Most entities can be clicked to show more-info dialog

 ## Screenshots